 Now, if you’re serious about learning and making it a memorable experience, you can find a buddy to exchange classes with over the internet.
 This way you make a new friend from abroad, learn the basics of the language of a place you want to visit, learn a bit about the culture of the destination, and teach someone else in the process.
 You can find someone in a Facebook group about traveling (if you identify yourself as female, Girls Love Travel and Women Who Travel are great) or you can set it up through Couchsurfing.

-→ We’re all set now to transform our quarantines into quarantours!
-Let me know in the comments if you’re putting any of these ideas to practice, and if you have something to add to the list.
+→ We’re all set now to get our armchair travel going!
+Let me know in the comments if you’re putting any of these ideas to practice, or if you have something to add to the list.